Deejpotter/cnc-tools/README.md

 - `frontend/.env.local` for frontend secrets and API URLs
 - `backend/.env` for backend secrets (DB, API keys, etc.)
+  - Copy `backend/.env.sample` to `backend/.env` and update with your values
+  - Copy `backend/.env.sample` to `backend/.env` and update with your values

 ## Netlify Setup